Wamuza1/Election-Analysis/README.md

 Raymon Anthony Doane: 3.1% of the vote, for a total of 11,606 votes.

 - Diana DeGette won the election, winning vote count were 272,892, and 73.8% of the total votes.

+## Election-Audit Summary:

+- This script used to perform the Election Audit can also be used for different types of elections such as federal elections and state elections by changing the county to states.

+- The script can be used for multiple candidates and counties.